 (b) cause a copy of the recognised order to be delivered to the Commissioner.

 [Regulation 23 inserted in Gazette 1 Jun 2007 p.
-2526-7]
+2526-7.]

 24. Effect of recognition of corresponding prohibition orders (s.
 108(2)(d))

 (1) A recognised order operates in Western Australia as if it were a child protection prohibition order made under Part 5 of the Act —